 Teaching and Mentoring

-Dr. Bombaci has also closely mentored numerous undergraduate and graduate students from underrepresented backgrounds in research and leadership roles, and has mentored several successful recipients of prestigious fellowships like the NSF GRFP and the Ford Fellowship.
+Dr. Bombaci has closely mentored numerous undergraduate and graduate students from underrepresented backgrounds in research and leadership roles, and has mentored several successful recipients of prestigious fellowships like the NSF GRFP and the Ford Fellowship.

 Outreach